-This exercise book is meant to go with the course INF561 given at École Polytechnique by Prof. D. Krob.
-The current course edition is 1st semester 2007/2008.
-It contains a series of exercises in software modelling and architecture.
+This exercise book is meant to go with the course on Software Modelling given at École Polytechnique by Prof. D. Krob - the current course edition is 1st semester 2008/2009 (code INF556).
+This book contains a set of exercises in software modelling and architecture.